zimmertr/Ender-6-Klipper-Guide/README.md

 - 20-22 Dupont Wires: [here](https://www.amazon.com/IWISS-1550PCS-Connector-Headers-Balancer/dp/B08X6C7PZM/)
   - Used for connecting the Buck Converter to the Raspberry Pi.

-- Optional: USB Wireless Adapater: [here](https://www.amazon.com/dp/B0B94R78N7?psc=1&smid=ATVPDKIKX0DER)
+- Optional: USB Wireless Adapater: [here](https://www.amazon.com/dp/B07V4R3QHW)
   - Since the Rasberry Pi will be housed inside the electronics compartment, it will have poor wireless reception.
 You can optionally connect a USB wireless adapter to it to improve the signal by mounting it ouside of the printer.
+  - Be sure to research the Linux driver support of the adapter you purchase.
+I first selected a [NETGEAR Nighthawk (A8000) - AXE3000](https://www.amazon.com/gp/product/B0B94R78N7) adapter because it seemed like the best on the market.
+However, I encountered some annoying issue with the `mt7921u` driver as documented: [here](https://github.com/mainsail-crew/crowsnest/issues/276).

 - *Optional:* Noctua NF-A4x10 Fan: [here](https://www.amazon.com/dp/B07DXS86G7)
   - You can optionally install a Noctua fan alongside the Raspberry Pi and Buck Converter on the gantry rails to keep things cool.